-- a. admit patients, without limitations, except at otherwise proscribed by their clinical privileges or the objectives of the institution: - b. vote on all matters presented at general and special meetings of the medical staff, and of the department, division, service or committees to which the practitioner is appointed; - c. hold office and sit on or be the chair of any committee; - d. exercise such Stony Brook University Hospital clinical inpatient and outpatient privileges as are granted to the practitioner; - e. have fair hearing rights as specified in Article III of these bylaws
+- a. admit patients, without limitations, except as otherwise proscribed by their clinical privileges or the objectives of the institution: - b. vote on all matters presented at general and special meetings of the medical staff, and of the department, division, service or committees to which the practitioner is appointed; - c. exercise such Stony Brook University Hospital clinical inpatient and outpatient privileges as are granted to the practitioner; - d. have fair hearing rights as specified in Article III of these bylaws